GAM-team/GAM/wiki/Vault-Takeout.md

 * `sharedrivesoption included` - Resources in shared drives are included in the search
 * `sharedrivesoption included_if_account_is_not_a_member` - Resources in shared drives where account is not a member are included in the search, this is the default
 * `sharedrivesoption not_included` - Resources in shared drives are not included in the search

+For `corpus hangouts_chat` you can specify advanced search options:
+* `includerooms False` - Do not include rooms, this is the default
+* `includerooms True` - Include rooms

+You can specify query options with `<JSONData>`.

+## Vault Export options

+For `corpus drive`, you can specify advanced search options:
 * `driveclientsideencryption any` - Include both client-side encrypted and unencrypted content in search, this is the default.
 * `driveclientsideencryption encrypted` - Include client-side encrypted content only in search.
 * `driveclientsideencryption unencrypted` - Include client-side unencrypted content only in search.